mortonfox/twittertools/README.md

 # twittertools

-This is a set of Twitter scripts and utilities.
+This is a set of command-line utilities for Twitter.

 * twfriend.py - Compares your following and followers and produces 3 lists: